 Myth: Breastfeeding acts as birth control

-Some mothers may not want to get pregnant soon after having a baby and there’s a belief that breastfeeding can serve as a form of contraception.
-It’s been said that exclusively breastfeeding your baby every four hours for six months after they're born will stop your body from ovulating.
+Some mothers may not want to get pregnant soon after having a baby and may trust old wisdom that says breastfeeding can serve as a form of contraception.
+As rumor has it, exclusively breastfeeding your baby every four hours for six months after they're born will stop your body from ovulating.

 Myth: Sex when pregnant can hurt the baby

-There are a number of myths that go along with this one: “The baby will know!
-Sex can induce labor!
+A number of myths go along with this one: “The baby will know!
+Sex can cause preterm labor!
 We can harm the fetus!”
 Overall, sex while pregnant is perfectly safe.

-“Unless your pregnancy is high risk, any bleeding or cramping after sex is not abnormal,” explains Ms. Steckel.
+“Unless your pregnancy is high risk, any bleeding or cramping after sex is not abnormal,” explains Ms. Riegel.
 “Of course, talk with your doctor about any concerns or questions you may have.”

-There’s a good chance that you’ve heard some of these (and other) old wives’ tales during your pregnancy.
-While they’re all in good fun, always remember your doctor can help you navigate any questions you have along the way – based on myths or not.
+Chances are, you’ve heard some of these (and other) old wives’ tales during your pregnancy.
+While they’re all in good fun, always remember your doctor can help you navigate any questions you have along the way — whether or not they’re based on myths.